 This is a question we must all ask ourselves from time to time.
 As we grow older, our needs change and our estate plans should change to reflect those needs.
 When we were younger, our biggest estate planning concerns may have been providing for our spouse or children if something happened to us.
-Later on perhaps we were more concerned about avoiding probate or preserving one’s estate from the cost of long-term care.
+Perhaps later we were more concerned about avoiding probate or preserving one’s estate from the cost of long-term care.
 Our priorities change over time and so, too, should our estate plans.

 Unfortunately, too many people have just kept putting off making any decisions for themselves, doing nothing except watch what has happened to friends and family.
 Eventually, we may get to the point where we think about the possibility of someday needing help in handling our affairs, staying out of a nursing home, or our protecting assets from long-term care costs.
 This is the time to see if your estate plan still meets your needs.

-With over 40 years experience in the legal issues faced by seniors, attorney Kelly S. Davis can help review your existing estate plan, help you determine whether it still reflects your wishes, and if not, come up with a new one.
+With over 40 years of experience in the legal issues faced by seniors, attorney Kelly S. Davis can help review your existing estate plan, help you determine whether it still reflects your wishes, and if not, come up with a new one.
 As a member of the National Academy of Elder Law Attorneys, he has the knowledge you need to make the right choices to define and reach your goals.
 Some of the common tools used in estate planning are discussed below.

 Durable General Powers of Attorney

-A durable general power of attorney is a legal document that names someone of your choosing handle your affairs when you can=t.
+A durable general power of attorney is a legal document that appoints someone of your choosing to handle your affairs when you are no longer able.
 It is one of the most valuable documents you can have.
 It can make the difference between retaining control over your life or having the court appoint a guardian to make decisions for you.